 Companies in emerging markets are generally subject to less stringent and less uniform accounting, auditing and financial reporting standards, practices and disclosure requirements than those applicable to companies in developed countries.
 Securities markets in emerging market countries often have substantially less volume of trading and are generally more volatile than securities markets of developed countries.
 In certain periods, there are little liquidity in such markets.
 There is often less government regulation of stock exchanges, brokers and listed companies in emerging market countries than in developed market countries.
-Commissions for trading on emerging markets stock exchanges are generally higher than commissions for trading on developed market to failure than in U.S. markets.
+Commissions for trading on emerging markets stock exchanges are generally higher than commissions for trading on developed market exchanges.
+Settlement of trades in some non-U.S. markets is much slower and more subject to failure than in U.S. markets.
 In addition, custodial or settlement systems are often not fully developed in emerging market countries, thereby exposing a Client Account to the risk of a sub-custodian's failure with no recourse against the custodian.